kragorg/dng/chapters/2025-03-16 — Dungeons and Gardens.md

 Hulil staggers to her feet, fury and agony blazing in her eyes like twin infernos.
 Doctor Pepe, with ice-cold precision, discharges another bolt, tearing into the dwarf priestess’s abdomen.

-Nearby, Halite hears a splash behind him but remains steadfast.
+Nearby, Halite hears a splash behind him, but remains steadfast.
 With a swift motion, he plunges his javelin into Hulil’s heart.
 Her eyes wide, the fire within them slowly extinguishing as she collapses, she rasps a final curse: “May you be consumed by endless desire… let your victories sow only tyranny and ruin… may all… you covet… turn to ash in your grasp.”

 ## Beast gonna feast

 Meanwhile, hearing the sounds of battle echoing across the cavern, Whisper knocks out the bound dwarf.
 Determined to join the fray, she attempts to scamper across the cave wall.
 Instead, she slips and falls with a splash into the water.

 Old Croaker startles at the sudden disturbance.
-The massive frog’s head snaps toward Whisper, jaws wide, but miraculously misses.
+The massive frog’s head snaps toward Whisper, it’s jaws wide, but miraculously it misses.
 Whisper swims away from the predatory amphibian and begins climbing the wall again.

 Old Croaker leaps at Whisper but cannot quite reach her, its massive form creating waves in the underground pool.